savannahostrowski/debugwand/README.md

 - Auto-reinjects debugpy when the worker PID changes
 - Keeps port-forward alive across worker restarts

 **Note:** When the worker restarts, VSCode will detach (because the process dies).
-You'll need to press F5 to reconnect, but debugwand keeps the session alive and debugpy ready.
+You'll need to press F5 to reconnect.
+The worker continues serving requests immediately - debugpy is ready and waiting for you to reconnect.

 ### How It Works